 Connection security is provided by a military-grade 256-bit AES cipher.
 A kill switch and DNS leak protection are built in and no logs are maintained.
 Users can also change their IP twice for added anonymity, and can use the provider’s CyberSec feature to block malware and ads.

-Apps are available for Windows, macOS, Linux, iOS, Amazon Fire, Android and Android TV.
-It can be installed manually on Blackberry, Raspberry Pi, and on some routers and set top boxes.
+Apps are available for Windows, macOS (native M1 Mac support), Linux, iOS, Amazon Fire, Android and Android TV.
+It can be installed manually on Blackberry, Raspberry Pi and on some routers and set top boxes.

 The provider’s SmartDNS service allows users to stream American streaming services on game consoles, smart TVs and other set-top boxes.
 However, keep in mind that the service doesn’t encrypt your connection like the VPN service does.

-The company also provides browser extensions for Firefox and Chrome, which work independently of native apps but only secure your browser traffic.
-NordVPN gives each account an allowance of 6 simultaneous connections.
+The company also provides browser extensions for Firefox, Edge and Chrome, which work independently of native apps but only secure your browser traffic.
+NordVPN gives each account an allowance of six simultaneous connections.

 - Super fast speeds